 These are the most common things not covered by most home insurance policies:

 - Earthquake and land movement.
 As landslides and earthquakes have become more common in many states, many people are surprised to learn that earthquake or land movement damage is not covered by standard homeowners insurance.
 You need to purchase separate earthquake and landslide insurance protection.

 - Sewer backups.
-The sludge can do serious damage and make your home unsafe until it’s properly cleaned up, but it’s not covered under most homeowner insurance policies.
+The sludge from sewer backup can do serious damage and make your home unsafe until it’s properly cleaned up, but it’s not covered under most homeowner insurance policies.
 Your insurance company can provide a special endorsement to cover sewer or sump pump backups.
 What you may not know is that homeowners are responsible for the maintenance of sewer and water lines through their property up to the sewer main, and many cities and utility departments will deny responsibility for most sewer incidents.

 - Maintenance issues.
 Insurance companies can dispute payment of damage or injuries if you fail to repair a broken step or other obvious hazards, or for mechanical breakdown of an appliance.
 In most cases, you will also need a special rider to cover food that might be lost due to a power outage or failure of a freezer or refrigerator.

 - Expensive jewelry, fine art, firearms, musical instruments, furs and collectables.
 Many people learn after a fire or tornado that their precious items only had minimal coverage.
 You’ll need special scheduled personal property coverage, often called a “floater,” to make sure they are protected for their full value.

 Did you know that swimming pools, trampolines, and certain breeds of dogs may not be protected by your policy?